 Frustrated, Cassie tossed the phone on the coffee table, next to the paperback book, grabbed her handbag from the kitchen and headed out into her garage.

 "Shit!" she exclaimed as she reflexively flipped on the wall light switch, and remained standing in the darkness of the garage.
-She ran back into the house to grab a flashlight, aware that she would have to manually open the single-car garage door.
+She ran back into the house to grab a flashlight, aware that she would have to open the single-car garage door manually.

 Once she backed out of the garage, she headed toward River Road, leaving the garage door open.